Trequetrum/blog-onesmallstep/content/derive_y_comb.md

 Our first step here is going to be to try to puzzle out how to write an anonymous recursive function.

 Without recursion, this task is generally quite simple.
-Here is a function named `double`, to apply some value to the function we first reference it by name and apply a value.
+Here is a function named `double`, to apply some value to the function we first reference it by name and apply a value (Instead of a standard Python function `def`, I’ve assigned a lambda expression to a variable.
+It just makes the transformation into an anonymous function very simple).

 ```Python
 double = lambda n: n + n